velmurugan-balasubramanian/framework-doc/src/react/README.md

 ### Render App in multiple app locations

-One of the most significant features of the Freshworks developer platform is to render an app in multiple locations, and it can be achieved by defining multiple template `html` files in manifest.json like shown in the example below
+One of the most significant features of the Freshworks developer platform is to render an app in multiple locations, and it can be achieved by defining multiple template `HTML` files in manifest.json like shown in the example below

 *manifest.json*
 ```json